lucasolivo/Pokedex/README.md

 Update 7/22: Added MoveData to Pokemon, allowing the power, accuracy, type, and damage type of pokemon moves to be seen.
 Changed the library used to search for input in repl.go to support up and down arrows for previous commands.

+Update 7/24: Added a CurHP value to the Pokemon struct, along with printing out HP in a "Cur/Max" format with the stats command